-The risk management process is supervised by the Supervisory Board, which is informed on a regular basis about the risk profile of the Bank as well as of the Group and the most important activities taken in the area of risk management.
+The risk management process is supervised by the Supervisory Board, which is informed on a regular basis about the risk profile of PKO Bank Polski SA and the most important activities taken in the area of risk management.

 The Management Board is responsible for the risk management, including supervising and monitoring of activities taken by the Bank in the area of risk management.
 The Management Board takes the most important decisions affecting the risk level of the Bank and approves the principles of risk management.